JunYaoChan/challenge/README.md

-# E-commerce Transaction Analyzer
+# E-commerce Transaction

-A full-stack application for analyzing e-commerce transaction data with CSV file upload capabilities and real-time statistical analysis.
+A full-stack application for analyzing e-commerce transaction data with CSV file upload capabilities and real-time analysis.

 ## 🏗️ Architecture Overview